phogbinh/FruitsEShopBackend/docs/database-users-table.md

 ### Sign up
 #### Description
-Create an user to the database table `users`.
+Create a user to the database table `users`.
 #### Authorization
 N/A.
 #### Response